Image from “A Rare and Beautiful Thing,” Daniel Loxton’s main stage talk at The Amazing Meeting 2014 conference (video)

 “Why Is There a Skeptical Movement?”
 (2013)

 When did the tradition of scientific skepticism begin?
 How did it blossom into a modern movement?
-What happened before there was a Skeptics Society—before any of us were even born?
+What happened before there were any skeptics groups—before any of us were even born?
 When top hats or Roman togas were the latest fashions, who spoke then for the victims of paranormal fraud?

 Almost two years in the writing, these two meticulously-researched chapter-length explorations dig deeply into the roots, founding principles, and purpose of scientific skepticism.